-Reserve risk.
+- 1. Reserve risk.
 Changes in future policyholders' behavior might lead to necessity to re-evaluate best estimate parameters used for reserving purposes.
 Latter might cause fluctuations in technical provisions.
-Therefore parameter validation is performed on annual basis and if inappropriateness is found, corresponding parameter update procedure is initiated.
-In the year 2016 expense parameter insufficiency was defined therefore re-calibration procedure was initiated.
-The update resulted in 12.9 mio EUR increase in company's best estimate liability.

-- 2. Loss and expense developments: Life Insurance.
+Therefore parameter validation is performed on annual basis and if inappropriateness is found, corresponding parameter update procedure is initiated. - Loss and expense developments: Life Insurance.
 Claim and administrative cost ratios are examined on quarterly basis for term life product and riders.
-If significant deviations from expected claim probabilities were determined, premium rate adjustment for future new business would be initiated. - 3.
-Loss and expense developments: Health Insurance.
+If significant deviations from expected claim probabilities were determined, premium rate adjustment for future new business would be initiated.

+- 3. Loss and expense developments: Health Insurance.
 Claim and administrative costs are examined on quarterly basis as well as for life insurance.
 However, due to shorter policy duration (health product has a duration of one year the most) premium rate adjustment in case of insufficiency is more effective than for life products.
 Also, risk of overestimation of premium rates must be avoided due to possible decrease in renewals. - 4.
 Lapse risk.
 The risk is relevant for life insurance.
 The analysis is performed on annual basis in order to capture significant actual lapse deviations from best estimate rates.
-Currently major part of company's portfolio consists of products with guaranteed outgoes therefore lapse overestimation must be captured.
-The later situation was present in the year 2016 analysis therefore lapse rates were updated.
-The latter resulted in 2.9 mio EUR increase in Best Estimate Liabilities (BEL). - 5.
+Currently major part of company's portfolio consists of products with guaranteed outgoes therefore lapse overestimation must be captured. - 5.
 Product development and tariff changes.
-Due to continuous low interest rate environment in the market, guaranteed investment return revision is required.
-A change in guaranteed investment return rates was performed in the year 2016 as well.
-Guaranteed investment return were reduced from 1% to 0.5% for capital endowment and term fix products; and from 0.7% to 0.3% for pension products in both accumulation and annuity payment phases. - 6.
+Due to continuous low interest rate environment in the market, guaranteed investment return revision is required. - 6.
 Reinsurance structure.
 The reinsurance structure is continuously revised and (if needed) updated.